-I’ve made no secret of the fact that as a yoga teacher, I can be pretty sceptical about some of the things I hear.
-I wrote here about the fact that I’m a scientist at heart, and I don’t believe in leaving your intellect at the door of your yoga class.
+I’ve made no secret of the fact that I can be pretty sceptical about some of the things I hear in yoga.
+I’ve blogged before about the fact I don’t believe in leaving your intellect at the door of your yoga class.

 - Non-attachment.
-There’s a misconception out there that science is arrogant, assumes it knows it all and has an explanation for everything.
-My experience listening to these incredibly intelligent, respected scientists speak about their work was that they were about as far from arrogant as you could get.
-One of them spoke about how when the research corroborates your hypothesis, it’s actually quite an uncomfortable position to be in because you then need to try to break your own theory – to test it and probe it and search for holes in it.
-There is no becoming attached to the perfection of your own work, because the search for the actual truth is more important than the neatness of any hypothesis.
+There’s a misconception that science is arrogant, assumes it knows it all and has an explanation for everything.
+My experience listening to these intelligent, thoughtful scientists speak about their work was that they were about as far from arrogant as you could get.
+They explained that when research corroborates your hypothesis, it’s actually an uncomfortable position to be in.
+At that point you need to try to break your own theory.
+You need to test it and probe it and search for holes in it.
+You can’t become attached to the perfection of your own work, because the search for the truth is more important than the neatness of any hypothesis.

-The history and tradition of yoga is important, and ancient yogis had some incredible insights into how the world works.
-But that’s not to say that they had everything right, or that their practices are always appropriate for our very different lifestyles today.
-So it’s good to not get too attached to one way of doing things, to stay humble and to get curious.
-Surely the greatest advances can be made when we respect and honour the tradition of practising yoga at the same time as applying scientific rigour, principles and investigation to what we do?
+The history and tradition of yoga is incredibly valuable.
+Ancient yogis had some mind-blowng insights into how the world works.
+But that doesn’t mean they had everything right, or that their practices are always appropriate for our lifestyles today.
+Surely the greatest advances can be made when we honour the tradition of practising yoga at the same time as remaining open, humble, curious and (dare I say it?) scientific in our approach?